Plants need nutrients to grow. They absorb the nutrients from the soil via the plant’s root system.

 The inorganic fertilizers are of the following four types: simple fertilisers, incomplete, compound and complete fertilisers.

 COMPOUND FERTILISERS : They are fertilisers that contain two or more fertiliser elements.
 They are regard to as the incomplete and complete fertilisers.
-Example include: N:P:K fertiliser, ammonium nitrate, ammonium phosphate etc. AtTimes, micronutrients are added to these fertiliser.
+Example include: N:P:K fertiliser, ammonium nitrate, ammonium phosphate etc. Atimes, micronutrients are added to these fertilisers.
 Example include: N:P:K:Mn fertilisers. ( That is, nitrogen, phosphorus, potassium and molybdenum fertiliser).

 COMPLETE FERTILISERS : These are fertilisers that contain the three most important macro elements .
 That is, nitrogen, phosphorus and potassium.
 For example: N:P:K10:10:10, N:P:K 15:10:15 Fertilisers.